 Multi-Touch attribution model for Shopify: What it is and How to do it

 The customer's journey spans many devices and touchpoints before resulting in conversion of products.
 Marketing needs to understand what content consumers have to receive to create positive outcomes.
 This is a guideline for deciding how and when to allocate advertising.
-If marketers understand the impact of different touchepionts on conversions then they can effectively spend the same amounts of money on similar touch points and divert money to the channels that have no effect.
+If marketers understand the impact of different touchpoints on conversions then they can effectively spend the same amounts of money on similar touchpoints and divert money to the channels that have no effect.

-There are lot of attribution models to measure the impact of touchpoints.
-You may question, I use shopify analytics, what is Shopify's attribution model?
+There are a lot of attribution models to measure the impact of touchpoints.
+You may question, I use Shopify analytics, what is Shopify's attribution model?

 The Difference Between Multi-Touch Attribution and single-touch attribution Models